up

 The mission of the Office of Procurement is to facilitate the use of public funds, in partnership with County departments, to effectively procure goods, services, and construction in an inclusive, transparent, and equitable manner that best serves County residents, businesses, and the public interest.

-The Office of Procurement is a cabinet-level department tasked with preserving the public trust and ensuring the integrity of the County's procurement process.
+The Office of Procurement is tasked with preserving the public trust and ensuring the integrity of the County's procurement process.
 The Office of Procurement ensures compliance with all related laws, regulations, and policies.
 The Office of Procurement focuses on identifying opportunities for improvement of inter- and intra-departmental purchasing processes and implementation of recognized best practices to increase organizational efficacy, promote transparency, improve accountability, and facilitate compliance.
 In its interactions with all County departments and agencies, external governmental agencies, members of the business community, and the general public, the Office of Procurement serves as a resource for policy and program initiatives involving public contracting.

 anchor